sp80808/recording-studio-tycoon/docs/progress.md

   - Era transition cinematics with particle effects
   - Project completion celebrations with confetti
   - 15+ custom animation keyframes
+- ✅ **UI Polish & Subtle Animations** - Initial implementation of UI enhancements
+  - Redesigned sliders for a thicker appearance and visual feedback.
+  - Added subtle scale animations to buttons on active state.
+  - Enhanced chart entry cards with hover effects (lift and shadow).
+  - Improved audio playback button animations and progress bar transition in the ChartsPanel.

 ## 🚧 What's Currently In Progress